2012 La Motte Cabernet Sauvignon

 For international purchases click here

-Vineyards are trellised and managed to maintain a perfect balance between leaf coverage and yield.
-Different clones and different areas of origin contribute to greater complexity.
-The grapes from the Walker Bay area are organically grown.
+All the vineyards are trellised and managed to maintain a perfect balance between leaf coverage and yield.
+Different clones and different areas of origin are represented in order to enhance complexity.

 Grapes were picked in crates and cooled overnight.
-After cooling, bunches were hand-sorted before and after de-stemming and inoculated with selected yeasts.
+After cooling, the grapes were sorted by hand before and after de-stalking.
+Thereafter they were inoculated with selected yeasts.
 Fermentation was at between 23 en 28 °C. The wine was pumped over three times a day.
 After fermentation, extended skin contact of between 20 and 30 days was allowed.

 Total acid 5,7 g/l